2019 NCI-CONNECT and BTTC Meetings

 Patient-reported Outcomes and Virtual Reality

 After the breakout sessions, Dr. Armstrong presented results from her patient-reported outcomes surveys on how brain and spine tumors affect patients.
-Of patients surveyed, 40% reported at least three symptoms as moderate to severe.
+Of patients surveyed, 40 percent reported at least three symptoms as moderate to severe.
 Distress is one of the most severe symptoms and other common symptoms are fatigue, drowsiness, difficulty remembering, and disturbed sleep.
-20% of patients have significant anxiety or depression.
+Twenty percent of patients have significant anxiety or depression.